Villano III

-Arturo Díaz Mendoza (March 23, 1952 – August 21, 2018), best known by his ring name Villano III (Spanish: "Villano Tercero"; English: "Villain the third"), was a Mexican luchador (or professional wrestler).
-A second-generation wrestler, he was son of luchador Ray Mendoza and the father of luchador enmascarados Villano III Jr. and El Hijo del Villano III.
+Arturo Díaz Mendoza (March 23, 1952 – August 21, 2018), best known by his ring name Villano III (Spanish: "Villano Tercero"; English: "Villain the Third"), was a Mexican professional wrestler.
+A second-generation wrestler, he was the son of professional wrestler Ray Mendoza and the father of fellow professional wrestlers Villano III Jr. and El Hijo del Villano III.
 All five of the Díaz brothers used the Villano name; José de Jesús (Villano I), José Alfredo (Villano II), Tomás (Villano IV) and Raymundo (Villano V).
-Of the five Villanos, Arturo was considered the most successful in terms of championship and Lucha de Apuesta ("bet match") wins, as well as the most talented luchador in the family.
-He retired from wrestling in 2015, due to health issues stemming from wrestling.
+Of the five Villanos, Arturo was considered the most successful in terms of championship and Lucha de Apuestas ("bet match") wins, as well as the most talented professional wrestler in the family.
+Due to health issues stemming from wrestling, he retired in 2015.
 A few days after his death, he was inducted in the AAA Hall of Fame.

-During his 35-year career, Díaz was one of the featured performers for the Universal Wrestling Association (UWA), and for all the all major Mexican wrestling promotions such as Consejo Mundial de Lucha Libre (CMLL) and Lucha Libre AAA Worldwide (AAA), as well as numerous notable smaller Mexican promotions like International Wrestling Revolution Group (IWRG).
-Díaz was an luchador enmascarado (or masked professional wrestler) up until 2000, where he lost to Atlantis and had to unmask as a result.
+During his 35-year career, Díaz was a featured performer for the Universal Wrestling Association (UWA) and all major Mexican promotions such as Consejo Mundial de Lucha Libre (CMLL) and Lucha Libre AAA Worldwide (AAA), as well as numerous notable smaller Mexican promotions like International Wrestling Revolution Group (IWRG).
+Díaz was a masked professional wrestler until 2000, when he lost to Atlantis and had to unmask as a result.
 The match against Atlantis was later voted "Match of the Year" in the Wrestling Observer Newsletter year-end awards.
-In contrast one of his last matches ever, at Triplemanía XXIII was voted the "worst match of the year" in 2015.
+In contrast, one of his last matches ever, which took place at Triplemanía XXIII, was voted the "worst match of the year" in 2015.